arthurOmanko/HSSSSforVR/README.md

 - Same as HSSSS.dll

 ## Settings & Tweaks

-Settings can be changed in the file *modprefs.xml*, of which setting tag is added the first time you start the game.
+Settings can be changed in the file *UserData/modprefs.ini*, of which HSSSSforVR setting tag is added the first time you start the game.
 Tag      | Default | Effect |
 ----     | ------  | ------ |
-`<HandScale>` | 1,1,1 | The size of VR controllers.
+`<NormalBlurIterationAlwaysSetAt0>` | 1 | In order to avoid decreased FPS, .
-`<VelocityBufferSize>` | 5 | The buffer for speed calculation of VR controllers.
+`<backDirectionalLightAlphaAlwaysSetAt0>` | 1 | The buffer for speed calculation of VR controllers.
 Bigger, more proper.
-`<Damping>` | 0.2 | The inverse of speed of return from bones changing.
-Smaller, more speedy.
-`<GrabDampingDivisor>` | 16 | The speed of return from bones changing when grabbing.
-Bigger, more speedy.